Parking Structure Profile's

 Embassy Suites

-Problem: The facility’s parking structure had problems with ponding water on the bottom, middle and top levels.
-Additionally, many of the structure’s pre-cast tee corbels were severely water damaged.
-If you would like to learn more about this project click the link here:
+The facility’s parking structure had issues with ponding water on the bottom, middle, and top levels.
+Additionally, many of structure’s precast tee corbels were severely water-damaged.
+If you would like to learn more about this project, click the link here:

 Brodway Building

 The existing surface coating on the concrete was showing signs of wear.
-Adhesion tests were performed to insure the new coating would bond with the pre-existing surface coat.
-I'm a paragraph.
-If you would like to learn more about this project click the link here:
+Adhesion tests were performed to ensure the new coating would bond with the pre-existing surface coat.
+If you would like to learn more about this project, click the link here:

 China Bridge Parking